ChanyaKushima/kuinProj/README.md

 # kuinProj
-This repository is my stack of kuin projects
+This repository is my stack of kuin projects.
 ## What is Kuin
 Kuin is a programing language made by Kuina-chan.
 [Go to Kuina-chan's homepage.](http://kuina.ch/)